matthew-brett/msc_imaging/matlab_faq_2018.md

 You can display a blank screen between the stimuli, if you like, or a fixation cross.
 Choose the option that gives the best results in terms of helping the participants concentrate on the task.

-## Isn't the assessment doc wrong about when the first target can happen?

-Yes it is.
-The assessment doc says:

-> You should discard the first N-1 trials from your analysis, because the
-> subject will know these cannot be targets.
-For example, for the 4-back
-> task, the subject will know that presentations 1, 2, and 3 cannot be
-> targets.

-As Justin Chung pointed out, this is wrong, and you should discard the first N trials.
-The first trial number that a target can appear is N + 1, and therefore the first N trials cannot be targets.
-For example, for a 1-back task, the first trial cannot be a target, but the second trial can (trial N + 1)

 ## What can I do if I get stuck?